wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/3-develop-bcdr-plan-azure-virtual-desktop.md

 *Azure regions* represent a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.

 All Azure regions are paired with a different region.
 In a region pair, the regions are never updated simultaneously.
 Instead, they're updated sequentially.
-This way if something happens to one region another one becomes available.
+This way updates will only affect one region.

 These region pairs are also used for replication.
 Storage and many platform as a service (PaaS) are replicated and have failover pairs in the paired region.
 As part of your BCDR planning, it's important to use region pairing to utilize the isolation it provides.
 This way you'll reduce the amount of time it takes to recover from a failure and increase your availability.